 When you are done admiring the palace, check out Brussels Park right next to it.
 If you like jogging, you will almost certainly meet some like-minded runners there.
 And if not, it is a beautiful place in any season, with gazebos, fountains, playgrounds and peaceful alleys.

 Historically the Gate of Namur was one of the gates in the city walls of Brussels.
 Now the walls are of course gone, and this area became a lively shopping, office and restaurant area.
 This is our final stop.
 I included it because it is my personal tour of the city after all, and Port de Namur area is the one I enjoy so much more than palaces.
 For me, this is this bubbling life vs. still history, and I always chose the former.

 From this point, the area called Matonge also starts.
 The name of Matonge comes from the area of Kinshasa, the capital of Congo.
 In the 1960s many African students came to study in Belgium, and a hostel for them was opened in the area.
 The area grew since and became a meeting place for the African community of Brussels.
 The most interesting part for me was that many of the people, who you see here during the day do not actually live in the area.
 They would come here during the day and leave in the evening, so Matonge becomes a kind of meeting point.

 But what do I do with the other half of the day?

-Well, it depends on how much of an Duracell-bunny you are.
-If this half a day Brussels tour was not enough and you still are fresh, and want to continue exploring, here is a little list of ideas for you:
+Well, it depends on how much of a Duracell-bunny you are.
+If this half a day Brussels tour was not enough and you still are fresh and want to continue exploring, here is a little list of ideas for you:

 And for now, I hope you have enjoyed this tour and caught a glimpse of Brussels yourself.